edithnghj/edithnghj/README.md

 - Python
 - SQL

+### 💻 Latest Project

+If you are interested in my analysis of the resale flat prices in Singapore, please visit [here](https://github.com/edithnghj/HDB_resale_flat_prices).

 <!---
 edithnghj/edithnghj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.